-- Participation in relevant training seminars - Provision of individual and group therapy - Observation by permanent clinical staff as interns perform intake sessions and are "cleared" for independent intakes - Presentation of each intake in Clinical Team Meetings with other trainees and permanent clinical staff - Observation of therapy video recordings in supervision and training seminars - Periodic reports from Titanium database on direct service hours - Session-to-session reports of CCAPS data on each client via Titanium - Feedback from permanent clinical staff co-therapists in group
+- Participation in relevant training seminars - Provision of individual and group therapy - Observation by permanent clinical staff as interns perform initial consultation sessions and are "cleared" for independent initial consultations - Presentation of each initial consultation in Clinical Team Meetings with other trainees and permanent clinical staff - Observation of therapy video recordings in supervision and training seminars - Periodic reports from Titanium database on direct service hours - Session-to-session reports of CCAPS data on each client via Titanium - Feedback from permanent clinical staff co-therapists in group

-- Completion of standard internship evaluations. - Licensed staff provide formative and summative feedback in supervision and seminars. - Discussion and case documentation with supervisors.
+- Completion of standard internship evaluations. - Licensed staff provide formative and summative feedback in supervision and seminars - Discussion and case documentation with supervisors.